-Established in 2001, we have continued to grow in the number of services delivered to the community in areas such as employment and training, family support, domestic and family violence, alcohol and substance abuse, cultural education and engagement, support targeting successful educational outcomes for families and children and young people from preschool to tertiary, recreation and sports, early years, youth, women and men, cultural group activities, social, emotional well-being – suicide prevention, crisis response and treatment and health and nutrition.
+Kurbingui delivers various services covering areas such as family support, domestic and family violence, alcohol and substance abuse, cultural education and engagement programs, employment and training, education support for families and children from preschool to tertiary, recreation and sports, early years, youth, women’s and men’s programs and cultural group activities, and health and nutrition.

 To be successful in the role, you will have:

 Whether you are an experienced Youth Support Worker, or just starting your career in the sector, we are looking for people with passion, commitment, and empathy.
 To be successful, you will be dedicated to improving the lives of young people and have the following skills and experience: